Rank-preserving geometric means of positive semi-definite matrices: A rank-preserving mean of an arbitrary number of matrices of

-Having identified representatives as endpoints of a geodesic in Gr(p,n), their Riemannian mean in the Stiefel manifold (and in the Grassman manifold) is now easily written as the midpoint of the geodesic:
+Having identified some specific representatives as endpoints of a geodesic in Gr(p,n), their Riemannian mean in the Stiefel manifold (and in the Grassmann manifold) is now easily written as the midpoint of the geodesic:

 Note that a weighted mean can be also computed using the geodesic parameterization: where the weight given to $Y_1$ is $1-\alpha$ and the weight given to $Y_2$ is $\alpha$.

 Once $Y_1$ and $Y_2$ have been computed, $R_1$ and $R_2$ are given by the corresponding representatives The proposed mean of two matrices $A_1$, $A_2$ is then given by where $W$ is the Riemannian mean of $Y_1$ and $Y_2$ and $R_1^2\#R_2^2$ is the Ando mean \eqref{Ando} of $R_1^2$ and $R_2^2$ in $\mathrm{P_p}$.